projection-engine/projection-engine/COMMIT_NOTES.md

-- Fixing file rename
+- Some bugfixes
-- Fixing SSAO
+- Camera component tweaks